 Understandably indignant, Smith replied "I am not a page.
 I am an assemblyman and want to be sworn in."
 Secretary Taft (unmoved by Smith's plea) evidently laughed at the annoyed assemblyman, who then left the office and later returned with witnesses who could verify who he was!
 Once the matter had been ironed out, Secretary Taft is remarked as "apologizing profusely" to Smith, who eventually took his oath of office.
 A write up on this humorous incident appeared in the Oswego Palladium on January 8, 1919 and has been posted below.

-Smith was unsuccessful in his bid for a third assembly term in November 1919, losing to Republican candidate Leo V. Doherty by a vote of 9, 347 to 12, 739.
+Smith was unsuccessful in his bid for a third assembly term in November 1919, losing to Republican candidate Leo V. Doherty by a vote of 10, 287 to 7,329.
 Not one to let a loss get the best of him, Smith continued to actively follow state politics, even being talked of as a potential state senate candidate in the late 1920s.
 In August 1921 Smith married in Cedarhurst, New York to Elenore Agnes Madden (1896-1985).
+The couple are believed to have been childless.

 After leaving the Department of Public Markets, Smith continued to be involved in New York Democratic politics, becoming the vice chairman of the campaign for Manhattan borough president Samuel Levy, then running for the office of President of the City Council in 1942.